Poolova

-Poolova is a village in Y. Ramavaram Mandal, East Godavari district in the state of Andhra Pradesh in India.
+Poolova is a village in Gurtedu mandal, Polavaram district in the state of Andhra Pradesh in India.

 Demographics

 As of 2011 India census, This Village had a population of 162, out of which 64 were male and 98 were female.
 Population of children below 6 years of age was 21.6%.
 The literacy rate of the village was 67.02%.